 So today I’m sharing a recipe that I’ve been making on repeat all summer: grilled tahini chicken.
-We like it plain, or served over a green salad, or with a side of three ingredient grilled potatoes.
-Today, I’m sharing a version over a tomato, cucumber, and quinoa salad.
+We like it plain or served over a green salad, or with a side of three ingredient grilled potatoes.
+Today, I’m sharing a version served over a tomato, cucumber, and quinoa salad.

 What is Tahini?

 Every time I post a tehina recipe, I get comments asking what it is, or people saying they had no idea you can use it for anything other than hummus.
 So… let’s discuss.